Resources

 Emergency: 911

 When an immediate response from police, fire or ambulance service is required, call 911.
-If you or others are in danger or there is a crime in progress, don’t be afraid to call 911.
+If you or others are in danger or there is a crime in progress, call 911.

 This non-emergency number should be used when an immediate response or dispatch of the police IS NOT required.
 This is the number to call if time has elapsed since the incident occurred or the crime suspect is not on the scene or you are calling about a nuisance issue (e.g. a noisy party or graffiti).